build-on-aws/content/posts/when-should-i-failover/index.md

 ---
-title: "When Should I Failover?
-How Do I Know Failover Happened?"
+title: "When Should I Fail Over?
+Using Observability to Answer Critical Questions in the War Room"
 description: "Building observability into your application is critical - not only from systems perspective but also from a business perspective.
 Learn how you can build observability and use it for making failover decisions."

 tags: